Computing (Various Qualifications)

 Computer education ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 Taking that into consideration and the career aspirations of all our pupils, in KS4 we provide a variety of qualifications to help our students in achieving their goal.
+We are keen for all our pupils to leave the school with a sound range of knowledge and skills in the use of IT technology.
+To this end a number of our pupils study GCSE Computing, otherwise they can take the ECDL qualification.

 Computer Science GCSE